oracle/terraform-provider-oci/website/docs/r/database_tools_database_tools_private_endpoint.html.markdown

 	* `type` - (Required) Type of the lock.
 * `nsg_ids` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups that the private endpoint's VNIC belongs to.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
 * `private_endpoint_ip` - (Optional) The private IP address that represents the access point for the associated endpoint service.
+* `security_attributes` - (Optional) (Updatable) Zero trust Packet Routing (ZPR) Security Attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet that the private endpoint belongs to.